 Curse this old body, he thought as he worked.
 Curse this haunted attic!
 He thought of his granddaughter’s birthday party, of John and Mary and Alice having a grand time while he tortured himself over…over what?
 What if John and the others were right and Arch was just a senile old man?
 If he managed to break through the attic door and found nothing, what would that make him?
 The grumpy old coot who skipped his granddaughter’s birthday party over a stupid hallucination?

-The wooden doorframe suddenly splintered, and Arch’s crowbar pried the lock out of place.
-The door squealed on hinges that hadn’t been used in years, and as Arch gazed for the first time on the other side his heart sped up.
+The wooden doorframe splintered, and Arch’s crowbar pried the lock out of place.
+The door squealed on hinges that hadn’t been used in years.
+As Arch gazed for the first time on the other side his heart sped up.
 He didn’t know what he expected to find, but it certainly wasn’t this.

 This is it, Gwen.
 I’m finally getting to the bottom of it.